redlover0/Chicago-Soundscape-Analyzer/README.md

 ## Wireframes
 When I got the task, I instantly knew how to design my wireframe.
 I wanted it to be accessible, easy for anyone to navigate, and simple for everyone to understand.
 I began sketching, admittedly when I was allowed to going from notebook sketches to figma.
 >[!IMPORTANT]
-> no assets/code were taken from figma design code generator.
+> * no assets/code were taken from Figma design code generator.
-> all CSS was either written by me or came from bootstrap!
+> * all CSS was either written by me or came from bootstrap!
-> accurately communicating my README.md file

 ![A screenshot showing Smart Audio & Safe Listening homepage](wireframe.svg)

-## User Stories

-this is my business thesis

 ## Data-Journey